 Prescription Required: Also known as the brand name Sermorelin or Somatorelin, it is a man-made synthetic version of the growth hormone releasing hormone (GHRH, Somatoliberin) that is made and released naturally by the hypothalamus in the brain.

 It is a 29 amino acid polypeptide that represents the 1–29 fragment from endogenous human GHRH, which is believed to be the shortest fully functional fragment of GHRH.

 Such polypeptides are also called growth hormone releasing factors.
 Sermorelin stimulates the pituitary gland to release growth hormone.

 The Nanogram Scam!

-Some claim their product contains a certain number of "ng" (nanograms) of human growth hormone in order to make it appear that it contains more HGH than other products.
+Some who sell sprays claim their product contains a certain number of "ng" (nanograms) of human growth hormone in order to make it appear that it contains more HGH than other products.
 Don't fall for this false claim.
 See the link below for more information.